omrip500/NewsGrid/README.md

 Welcome to NewsGrid!
 This project showcases advanced use of CSS Grid through a news website built solely with HTML and CSS.

+## Deployment

+The website is deployed and accessible at [https://omri-edgeledger.netlify.app/](https://omrinewsgrid.netlify.app/)

 ## Description